Perspective | Ivanka Trump shared a video of her meeting a homeless D.C. woman. That woman says she’s still waiting for her to keep a promise.

 She talks about holding jobs with the airport authority and the Postal Service but says she had to stop working to take care of her mom.
 She now serves on the board of directors for the Douglass Community Land Trust and volunteers with several organizations, including Bread for the City.

-The names of both organizations were on her sticker name tag when she met Trump.
+The names of both organizations were on her name tag when she met Trump.

-Christie Gardner, who serves as the secretary for Bread for the City, says she was with Kiesha Davis that day.
+Christie Gardner, who serves as the secretary for Bread for the City, says she was with Davis that day.
 She says that Trump seemed to hear Davis and absorb what she was saying but that then as the weeks passed, it became clear what was going to come of it.
 “Nothing, zilch,” she says.

 “Since that happened, it’s kind of broken her,” Gardner says.
 “You can hear it in her voice.
 She’s just not the same.”